nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 3. The `Quantity` of the ingredient.
 4. The `Ingredient Name` of the ingredient.
 5. The `Tags` associated with the ingredient.

+Note: if the tags are too long, some graphical glitches might occur.
+This will be fixed in the next version!

 <a name="Figure-1-3"></a>